FPP-3: DIY Film and Paper Processor

 The conceptualization of the FPP-3 was inspired by the “less but better” paradigm introduced by Dieter Rams (the mastermind behind the beautiful Braun 8 mm Nizo camera).
 According to Rams, good design: is innovative, makes the product useful, is aesthetic, is durable, is unobtrusive, is honest, is long-lasting, is environmentally friendly, and is meticulous down to the last detail, among others.
 The features I envisage for the FPP-3 are:

-The control panel menu should be as simple as possible (Fig. 2).
+The control panel menu should be as simple as possible (Figure 2).
 On the first attempt, no programmed development sequences will be programmed (e.g. for B&W, C41, or E6 films, or paper).

 I envisioned one button for on/off and four keys in the keyboard to control the start (C), stop (D), and two to enter development time in minutes (A) or seconds(B).
 Numerical values are entered with the key (#) and corrections with (*).
 The angular velocity of the tanks will be controlled with the potentiometer hand-turning button.
 That’s all.